folio-org/stripes-components/README.md

 ## Patterns
 Useful recipes for UI patterns appearing in FOLIO modules.

-[Show/Hide Columns in MCL](docs/patterns/ColumnSelector.md) Give users the ability to select only the data they need to see in this guide.
+* [Show/Hide Columns in MCL](docs/patterns/ColumnSelector.md) -- Give users the ability to select only the data they need to see.
-[Accessible Routing](docs/patterns/AccessibleRouting.md) Detail the approachs to implementing accessibile focus management
+* [Accessible Routing](docs/patterns/AccessibleRouting.md) -- Detail the approaches to implementing accessible focus management.

 ## Testing
 Stripes Components' tests are automated browser tests powered by